Interior Design: Basic Feng Shui Tips For Your Home.

 Broken things throw the feng shui in your house

 Many of us have a tendency to put off fixing broken things for whatever reason.
 Having too many broken things can affect the feeling in your home.
 They can be seen as obstacles in your life that may cause stress and hold you back.
 That broken window catch may result in you not being able to open it on that beautiful summer day!

 Do you have too much in your wardrobe?

 I think many of us struggle with this one.
 Either we don’t have the time to clear it out or we like everything we have and can see ourselves “wearing it one day”.
 However, this is an important one.
-Clearing out your wardrobe opens your op to clearing out other unwanted things from your life.
+Clearing out your wardrobe opens you up to clearing out other unwanted things from your life.
 A full wardrobe gives the world the impression your life has everything it needs and cannot fit anything new.
-By clearing out the old gives you space to grow.
+Clearing out the old gives you space to grow.